-Israel, Hamas Agree On 4-day Ceasefire In Gaza
+Israel, Hamas Agree On 4-Day Ceasefire In Gaza

-Israel and Hamas, on Wednesday, agreed to a ceasefire in Gaza for at least four days, to let in aids and free at least 50 hostages held by the militant group in the Palestinian enclave in exchange for at least 150 Palestinians jailed in Israel.
+Israel and Hamas yesterday agreed to a ceasefire in Gaza for at least four days, to let in aid and free at least 50 hostages held by militants in the Palestinian enclave in exchange for at least 150 Palestinians jailed in Israel.

-The first truce reached since the war broke out on October 7, 2023 after mediation by Qatar, was hailed around the world as a sign of progress that could ease the suffering of civilians in Israeli-besieged Gaza and bring more Israeli captives home.
+The first truce since the war broke out on October 7 reached after mediation by Qatar, was hailed around the world as a sign of progress that could ease the suffering of civilians in Israeli-besieged Gaza and bring more Israeli captives home.

 Arab ministers praised the agreement but said it should become a first step toward a full ceasefire.